Set up cloud management gateway for Configuration Manager

 Step 7: Configure roles for cloud management gateway traffic

 The final step in setting up cloud management gateway is to configure the site system roles to accept cloud management gateway traffic.
 Only the management point and software update point roles are supported for cloud management gateway.
-You must configure each role separately.
+You configure each role separately.

 In the Configuration Manager console, go to Administration > Site Configuration > Servers and Site System Roles.